DanielHarrod/AppTestStudio/README.md

 3.)
 Draw a box, it will highlight in Blue.

 3.1) To improve accuracy look for sections that are unique and distinguishable, sometimes avoiding using the background can improve accuracy.
+It is not necessary to search for entire images, just something unique.

 4.)
 Make Object (SAVE): Make object will save your selection and add it to the list of objects that can be searched for in the Object Search Event.